 My family usually has an assortment of pies, like apple, pumpkin, and/or pecan.
 In years past we’ve had pumpkin cakes, and sometimes a variety of cookies.

-Cheesecake is always a favorite, especially when it has seasonal flair like this Low Carb Pumpkin Cheesecake Recipe.
+Cheesecake is always a favorite, especially when it has seasonal flair like this Keto Pumpkin Cheesecake recipe.
 Pumpkin spice anything always seems to be a hit, lol!

 I have to say, this is every bit as delicious as any cheesecake I’ve ever tried.
 It has a creamy texture and just the right amount of pumpkin spice flavor.
-You won’t believe this is sugar free pumpkin cheesecake!
+You won’t believe this is sugar free and gluten free pumpkin cheesecake!

 - Cream cheese